xaviervalarino/portfolio/src/case-studies/gears-dashboard.md

 </div>

 #### Frequency of use
 An important design consideration was how frequently administrators would configure the charts on their dashboard.

-The dashboard was like a springboard, giving administrators a birds eye view of the network while providing a clear route to devices that needed review.
+The primary use of the dashboard was to, all at once, give a bird's eye view of the network while giving the administrator a way to effortlessly drill down into problematic devices.

 <div class="left-third cinch-up">
 ![Sketching out how user goals would relate to their networks](../assets/img/GEARS-dashboard-lifecycle.jpeg)
 </div>

-The primary use of the dashboard was to, all at once, give a bird's eye view of the network while giving the administrator a way to effortlessly drill down into problematic devices.
 I wanted to make sure that these actions remained prominent, while giving enough visual affordance to the chart configuration features.

 #### Modal editing
-Configuration options were hidden behind an _Edit Dashboard_ button.
-This was done as a safeguard against users accidentally moving the chart widgets when trying to click on chart elements.
-The colors would dim to queue the user of the state change.
+Configuration options were hidden behind an _Edit Dashboard_ button; modality was created to safeguard against users accidentally moving the chart widgets when trying to click on chart elements.
+The colors would dim to cue the user of the state change.

 <div class='subgrid side-by-side border:img margin-top'>
 ![Mockup of the default dashboard](../assets/img/GEARS-default-dashboard.png)